ValkoDevs/valko-ui/.changeset/plenty-peas-hang.md

 - Updated Icon API docs to include ARIA props.
 - Renamed `Icon` page to `Icons` and moved it to the **General** section.
 - Added a new `Theme` page under **General**.
-- Updated API docs to reflect recent changes in Avatar, Button, Card, Input, Select and Tabs.
+- Updated API docs to reflect recent changes in Alert, Avatar, Button, Card, Input, Select and Tabs.